azuniga1/LDS_Temples/README.md

 # LDS Temples World Wide
-For this project I will be analyzing how many and where all the LDS temples are located worldwide with data from [Temples of the Church of Jesus Christ of Latter Day Saints](https://churchofjesuschristtemples.org/maps/downloads/).
+For this project I will be geographical ploting and  analyzing how many and where are all the LDS temples are located worldwide with data from [Temples of the Church of Jesus Christ of Latter Day Saints](https://churchofjesuschristtemples.org/maps/downloads/).
 The CSV file contains the following data fields:

 * Temple
 * Latitude